KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/network-protection.md

 1. Ağ [korumasını aç'a](enable-network-protection.md) ve ilkenizi uygulamak için yönergeleri izleyin.

-2. Aşağıdaki PowerShell komutunu yürütme: `Set-MpPreference -AllowNetworkProtectionOnWinServer 1`
+2. Aşağıdaki PowerShell komutlarını yürütme:
+  - `Set-MpPreference -EnableNetworkProtection Enabled`
+  - `Set-MpPreference -AllowNetworkProtectionOnWinServer 1`
+  - `Set-MpPreference -AllowNetworkProtectionDownLevel 1`
+  - `Set-MpPreference -AllowDatagramProcessingOnWinServer 1`

 ## <a name="network-protection-troubleshooting"></a>Ağ koruma sorunlarını giderme